 Pope returns to Greek isle at heart of Europe migrant debate

-LESBOS, Greece (AP) — Pope Francis returns Sunday to Lesbos, the Greek island at the heart of a massive wave of migration into Europe six years ago, after pointedly criticizing European governments on their current handling of migrants and refugees during a visit to two hard-hit countries.
+LESBOS, Greece (AP) — Pope Francis returned Sunday to Lesbos, the Greek island at the heart of a massive wave of migration into Europe to comfort its asylum-seekers, after pointedly criticizing European governments for their current handling of migrants during a visit to two hard-hit countries.

-The 84-year-old Francis will spend just two hours on the island, visiting a new holding center for migrants and asylum-seekers and presiding over a brief prayer service.
+Arriving at the Mavrovouni camp, a maskless Francis took his time walking along the barricades, patting children on the head, asking them their names and posing for selfies.
+He was greeted by hopeful asylum-seekers shouting “Welcome!"
+“We love you!”

+The 84-year-old Francis is spending just two hours at the camp, where would-be refugees live in white U.N. containers at the water's edge and barbed wire fencing lines the camp entrance.
 On his previous visit in 2016, Francis brought back 12 Syrian Muslim refugees with him aboard the papal plane.

 “Europe continues to stall, falling prey to forms of nationalistic self-interest rather than being an engine of solidarity.
 At times, it appears faltering and uncoordinated,” he said.
 “In the past, ideological conflicts prevented the building of bridges between eastern and western Europe.
 Today the issue of migration has led to breaches between south and north as well.”